-Now for you doers, you with laminated to-do lists who get fulfillment from checking off tasks, let me say from the beginning that I am not anti-tasks, nor do I think leaders ignore tasks.
+Now for you doers, you with laminated To-Do lists who get fulfillment out of checking off tasks on the list, let me say from the beginning that I am not anti-tasks nor do i think leaders ignore tasks.
 Tasks are necessary to function as a leader.
-Scheduling must happen, along with the planning of numerous details.
+Scheduling has to happen along with planning of numerous details.
 Those things cannot be neglected in order to go hang out with the people.
 Some jobs call for more tasks than others.
 So do levels of leadership.
-The higher you are in an organization, the more you probably delegate.
+The higher you are in an organization the more you probably delegate.

 Strong leaders prioritize well.
-They know when tasks have to be the focus, and they follow through, but relationships are always high on the priority list.
-We can never get too far away from being intentional to connect with those we influence.
+They know when tasks have to be the focus and they follow through but relationships are always high on the priority list.
+We can never get to far away from being intentional to connect with those we influence.

-So what are strategic ways leaders can connect with people without it usurping all their time?
-Here are some practical ways you can be present while maintaining boundaries that allow you to complete the tasks vying for your attention.
+So what are strategic ways leaders can connect with people without it usurping all their time.
+Here are some practical ways you can be present with your people while maintaining boundaries that allow you to do the other tasks vying for your attention.

 What I am looking for here are low cost, high reward solutions.
-There will be times when greater investment is needed, but these are the week-to-week ideas that will keep you connected with those you lead.
-Here are just three of many I find effective:
+There will be times when greater investment is needed but these are the week to week ideas that will keep you week connected with those you lead.
+Here are just three of many that I find effective.

-1. Stock up on postcards— I have found sending three or four notes in the mail to people in my circle of influence is low cost, high reward.
-I try to be strategic to whom I send them.
+1. Stock up on postcards— I have found that sending three or four notes in the mail to people in my circle of influence is low cost, high reward.
+I try to be strategic with who I send them too.
 My context is leading a church.
-For me, it might be a note to someone who has been out for a while due to illness.
-I might send one to a leader in our church, thanking them for believing in the vision and investing in our congregation.
+For me, it might be a note to someone who has been out for awhile due to illness.
+I might send one to a leader in our church, thanking them for believing in the vision and investing in our people.
 I might send another to a new member who is looking to get acclimated and could use a greater connection with me.

-If you just send three notes a week, in a year you will reach 156 people.
-Now think for a moment about the number of people in your operation those 156 influence.
+If you just sent three notes a week then you would have reached 156 people.
+Now think for a moment about the number of other people in your operation that those 156 influence.
 The influence of your note should benefit them as well, even if indirectly.
 It’s hard to measure the value of sending a personal note to people we lead.
-For me, it is priceless.
+For me it is priceless.

 2. Smile and Acknowledge— It is common for people to wonder just how their leader feels about them.
-In an organization with lots of people, leaders have very little opportunity for one-on-one contact with most of their people.
+In an organization with several people, many leaders have very little opportunity for one on one contact with most of their people.
 That is especially true for my setting, a large church.
-Yet, there are ways to bridge the gap and connect with many without killing yourself in the process.
+But there are ways to bridge the gap without killing yourself to connect with so many.

 I’m going to let you in on a secret.
-You probably will accuse me of exaggerating the effectiveness of this, but it’s so easy.
-You should try it to see for yourself.
-The secret is to train yourself (if this does not come naturally) to smile, make eye contact, and acknowledge people directly in passing.
-When you see them in the hall, in the break room, in their office, in the parking lot, outside of work — wherever you see them, make eye contact, smile, and acknowledge that they exist in your world.
-If you don’t know their names, then address them generically.
-In passing, you can say things like good to see you, nice shirt, great job yesterday, have a great day, etc…
+You probably will accuse me of exaggerating the effectiveness of this but it’s so easy, you should try it to see for yourself.
+The secret is to train yourself (if this does not come naturally for you) to smile, make eye contact, and acknowledge people directly in passing.
+When you see them in the hall, in the break room, in their office, in the parking lot, outside of work; wherever you see them, make eye contact, smile, and acknowledge that they exist in your world.
+If you don’t know there name then address them generically.
+In passing you can say things like: Good to see you, nice shirt, great job yesterday, have a great day, etc…

-I assure you, taking the time to look them in the eye (that is crucial by the way), smile at them (not in a scary or stalker kind of way), and address them will go further than you know.
+I assure you that taking the time to look them in the eye (that is crucial by the way), smile at them (not in a scary or stalker kind of way), and address them will go further with them than you know.
 I see results from this personally.
-There are members in my church I do not get to connect with except in passing, but because I take time to smile, look them in the eye, and acknowledge them, I know they are connecting with me on a personal level.
+There are members in my church that I do not get to connect with except in passing but because I take time to smile, look them in the eye, and acknowledge them, I know they are connecting with me on a personal level.

-Now one thing I will caution you on: sincerity is key.
-If you do not like your people and have venomous thoughts towards them, this will not fly.
+Now one thing I will caution you on.
+Sincerity is key.
+If you do not like your people and have venomous thoughts towards them, then this will not fly.
 People are smarter than that.
-They will call you out, usually behind your back.
+They will call you out usually behind your back.
 You have to really care about them.
-If it comes from a sincere place, this is a powerful tool.
-Again, it comes at a very low cost to you, but with great reward.
+If it comes from a sincere place than this is a powerful tool.
+And it comes at a very low cost to you with great reward.

-3) Don’t Be Scared To Listen— There is little that gives our people more affirmation they are vital than when we really listen to what they have to say.
+3) Don’t Be Scared To Listen— There is little that gives our people more affirmation that they are vital than when we really listen to what they have to say.
 I am blessed to work with pastors that are extremely talented.
-While I have the final say on many decisions here, I have found taking the time to listen to their opinion is extremely beneficial.
-When they are heard, it communicates to them they are valuable.
-Plus, it earns respect, because the truth about most leaders is, while they are in charge, they are not experts in everything.
-Pride and insecurity keep a leader from allowing others to give input.
+While I have the final say on many decisions here, I have found that taking the time to listen to their opinion is extremely beneficial.
+When they are heard, it communicates to them that they are valuable.
+Plus it earns respect because the truth about most leaders is while they are in charge, they are not experts in everything.
+It’s pride and insecurity that keep a leader from allowing others to give input.
 Leaders gain respect when they listen to others advice.
-It shows humility and affirms that person’s value.
+It shows humility, while at the same time affirms that person’s value.
 Confident leaders do not fear being influenced.

 I have given you three strategies I use in connecting with those I lead.
-I would challenge you to try them and see if they bolster your connection with those who follow you.
+I would challenge you to try them to see if they do not bolster your connection with those who follow you.
 The more our people are connected to us, the greater our influence will be.

-Please share this with others if you feel it would be helpful to them.
-Below, you will find different ways to share this.
+Please share this with others if you fell it would be helpful to them.
+Below you will find different ways to share this.
 Just click the mail, FB, or twitter button and share it.
-Thanks, and hope this was helpful.
+Thanks and hope this was helpful.